-The expansion of our understanding of tumor immunity and the recent success of new cancer immunotherapy has reignited hope that we can treat cancer effectively with immunotherapeutic approaches.
+The expansion of our understanding of tumor immunity and the recent success of new cancer immunotherapy has reignited the hope that we can treat cancer effectively with immunotherapeutic approaches.
 Immune checkpoint inhibitors have shown significant efficacy in the treatment of some solid and hematologic malignancies.
-Encouraged by recent success in some types of malignancies, many clinical trials are ongoing to evaluate the efficacy of immune checkpoint inhibitors in gastrointestinal (GI) malignancies.
+Encouraged by recent success in some other types of malignancies, many clinical trials are ongoing to evaluate the efficacy of immune checkpoint inhibitors in gastrointestinal (GI) malignancies.

-In this review, we briefly review theoretical background and current status of immune checkpoint inhibitors in GI cancers.
+In this review, we briefly discuss theoretical background and current status of immune checkpoint inhibitors in GI cancers.
 We summarize the key studies and present the ongoing clinical trials involving immune checkpoint inhibitors in GI cancers.

 Keywords: cancer immunotherapy, gastrointestinal cancer, immune checkpoint inhibitor, review.

-The expansion of our understanding of tumor immunity and the recent success of new cancer immunotherapy has reignited hope that we can treat cancer effectively with immunotherapeutic approaches .
+The expansion of our understanding of tumor immunity and the recent success of new cancer immunotherapy has reignited the hope that we can treat cancer effectively with immunotherapeutic approaches .
 Cancer cells can escape from immune surveillance and killing through adaptive immune suppression disabling tumor-specific T cells.
 There are two cytotoxic T cell immune checkpoint receptors that cause T cell downregulation and functional inhibition: programmed death-1 (PD-1) and cytotoxic T-lymphocyte associated antigen 4 (CTLA-4).
 Many types of tumors including gastrointestinal (GI) cancers express programmed death-ligand 1 (PD-L1) on their tumor cells, which are activated by PD-1 receptors on T cells.
 The interaction of PD-1 with PD-L1 promotes tumor immune escape by downregulating T cell activation [2, 3].
 Immune checkpoint inhibitors have been designed to block PD-1 or CTLA-4 mediated inhibitory signals and restore antitumor immunity .
-This type of immunotherapy has shown significant clinical benefit in the treatment of some solid and hematologic malignancies [4-13].
+This type of immunotherapy has shown significant clinical benefits in the treatment of some solid and hematologic malignancies [4-13].

 Since ipilimumab, a specific monoclonal antibody (mAb) to CTLA-4 has been approved by the Food and Drug Administration (FDA) in 2011 for patients with malignant melanoma , immune checkpoint inhibitors have been explored in various types of cancers.
 Anti-programmed death-1 (anti-PD-1) and anti-programmed death ligand-1 (anti-PD-L1) mAbs were recently approved by the FDA in patients with malignant melanoma (nivolumab, pembrolizumab), non-small-cell lung cancer (NSCLC) (nivolumab, pembrolizumab, atezolimumab), renal cell carcinoma (nivolumab), head and neck squamous cell carcinoma (nivolumab, pembrolizumab), Hodgkin's lymphoma (nivolumab), and urothelial cancer (atezolimumab) [5-13].

-Immunotherapy targeting cancer was assumed to be beneficial mainly in tumors with high immunogenicity.
+Immunotherapy targeting cancer cells was assumed to be beneficial mainly in tumors with high immunogenicity.
 However, immune checkpoint inhibitors have been successful in cancers which hardly retain immunogenic nature [6-8, 10].
 Recently emerging data suggest that immune checkpoint inhibitors may also be effective in GI malignancies.
 Here we briefly review theoretical background and current status of immune checkpoint inhibitors in GI cancers.
 We also summarize the key studies and present the ongoing clinical trials involving immune check point inhibitors in GI cancers (Table 1 and Table 2).

 Llosa et al. demonstrated that the defect in mismatch repair (MMR) was associated with high CD8+ cytotoxic T-cells and Th1-type cells infiltration around the tumor .
 Colorectal cancer (CRC) with microsatellite instability (MSI) has an exceptionally high mutation burden.
 Because increased presence of tumor-specific neoantigens in such hypermutated tumor is responsible for immune reaction, CRC patients with microsatellite instability high (MSI-H) may be good candidates for immune checkpoint inhibitors.

-In 2015, Le DT el al. reported the results from a phase 2 study evaluating the efficacy of pembrolizumab in 41 refractory metastatic cancer patients with or without MMR-deficiency .
-Among them, 11 patients had MMR-deficient CRC and 21 patients had MMR-proficient CRC.
+In 2015, Le el al. reported the results from a phase 2 study evaluating the efficacy of pembrolizumab in 41 refractory metastatic cancer patients with or without MMR-deficiency .
+Among them, 11 patients had MMR-deficient CRC and 21 had MMR-proficient CRC.
 Pembrolizumab showed promising activity in patients with MMR-deficient CRC.
 The immune-related objective response rate was 40% in MMR-deficient CRC and 0% in MMR-proficient CRC, and the progression-free survival (PFS) rate at 12 weeks was 78% in MMR-deficient CC and 11% in MMR-proficient CRC.
 In ESMO 2015, the preliminary results from the KEYNOTE-028 trial reported that overall response rate (ORR) and disease control rate of pembrolizumab in patients with PD-L1 positive advanced CRC were 4% and 22% .
 Only one patient with MSI-H tumor achieved tumor response.
-With these sporadic reports suggesting that MSI status rather than PD-L1 expression may be a relevant biomarker for immune checkpoint inhibitors in CRC, clinical trials have been designed using MSI status as potential predictive biomarker.
+With these sporadic reports suggesting that MSI status rather than PD-L1 expression may be a relevant biomarker for immune checkpoint inhibitors in CRC, clinical trials have been designed using MSI status as a potential predictive biomarker.